How to pay your respects at a virtual funeral

 Just because you’re attending virtually, doesn’t mean you’re off the hook for good etiquette.

 To begin, wear something appropriate.
-You can probably get away with pajama pants and slippers that no one can see, but a nice top or shirt and a comb through your hair will show the occasion the respect it deserves.
+You can probably get away with pyjama pants and slippers that no one can see, but a nice top or shirt and a comb through your hair will show the occasion the respect it deserves.

 Typically, many people wear black to a funeral, but that’s not a strict rule.
 So long as it’s tidy and appropriate.